Qatar corruption scandal at the European Parliament: Post-scandal changes

 The European Commission did not have a standardised set of rules to cover gifts, travel, and hospitality offered by third parties.
 President von der Leyen supported such a set of rules in 2019; however, it was not proposed until June 2023 to create an ethics body to create and manage common rules of conduct.

+The European Parliament's Special Committee on foreign interference and disinformation, and on strengthening integrity in the EP (ING2) adopted a set of recommendations to improve scrutiny, detection and sanction of such interference.

 The European Parliament revised its rules of procedure and its code of conduct in September 2023, placing six main obligations on MEPs: